Inclusion Matters to ALLFIE: In Solidarity with Black Lives Matter Movement

 “there is no thing as a single-issue struggle because we do not live single-issue lives.”
 (Audre Lorde)

-This is why ALLFIE has produced a video series with Disabled Black campaigners because we want to show solidarity to Black Lives Matter movement but also recognise the voices and contributions of Disabled Black People to our campaign for human rights (we will be adding further videos throughout the week so please check back):
+This is why ALLFIE has produced a video series with Disabled Black campaigners because we want to show solidarity to Black Lives Matter movement but also recognise the voices and contributions of Disabled Black People to our campaign for human rights:

 Inclusion matters to us this is why we must educate, don’t segregate.